 Geoff Cochrane is a poet and fiction writer who was born in Wellington in 1951 and has lived there almost all his life.
 His latest poetry collection is Chosen (VUP, 2020).
 Other recent collections include The Black and the White (2019) and RedEdits (2017).

+In 2014 Geoff was the recipient of an Arts Foundation Laureate Award, presented as part of the 2014 Westpac New Zealand Arts Awards.
 In 2009 he was awarded the Janet Frame Prize for Poetry and in 2010 the inaugural Nigel Cox Unity Books Award.
-His most recent book is RedEdits (2017).

-He has published several highly-regarded collections of poetry, including Aztec Noon: Poems 1976–1992, Into India, Acetylene, Vanilla Wine andHypnic Jerks, and the novels Tin Nimbus, named a 1996 Commonwealth Best First Book Prize regional finalist, and Blood.
-His poems have also appeared in journals including Sport and Printout and in several anthologies.
+Geoff has published several highly regarded collections of poetry, including Aztec Noon: Poems 1976–1992, Into India, Acetylene, Vanilla Wine andHypnic Jerks, and the novels Tin Nimbus, named a 1996 Commonwealth Best First Book Prize regional finalist, and Blood.
+His poems regularly appear in the annual anthology Best New Zealand Poems, and his work is widely anthologised.

-His collection of poetry 84-484 was published by Victoria University Press in 2007 and reviewer Amy Brown said, ‘If you're already a Geoff Cochrane fan, his latest work will not be disappointing.
-Cochrane’s relaxed precision, stunning vocabulary and formidable concision are all happily present in 84-484, a book full of memories, characters, Wellington, self-portraits and riddles.’
+‘If you're already a Geoff Cochrane fan, his latest work will not be disappointing.
+Cochrane’s relaxed precision, stunning vocabulary and formidable concision are all happily present in 84-484, a book full of memories, characters, Wellington, self-portraits and riddles.’ —Amy Brown

 '. . . a glorious mess of a book, packed with reminiscences of a Catholic upbringing, anecdotes about derelict acquaintances, arcana about aircraft, quotes from a lifetime’s reading and movie-going, shrewd observations, skew-whiff axioms.' —Iain Sharp, Sunday Star-Times